 In the weekend, between 10:00 and 15:00, you can also have brunch at La Caravane Passe.
 Brunching here is a social happening, as it's all about sharing.
 All the food and drinks are put in the middle of the table, allowing everyone to take what he/she wants.
 Three different brunch options are available:

-The brunches have become quite popular, so it is recommended to make a reservation beforehand.
+- Those who desire to celebrate the weekend, can also order the 'Formule Gourmand' for a festive brunch with bubbles and pastry - plus all of the above.
+(25 euro) The brunches have become quite popular, so it is recommended to make a reservation beforehand.

 As if managing a shop and a restaurant wasn't enough, La Caravane Passe also hosts different kind of events.
 Every third Thursday of the month, the tables are moved aside to make place for musicians playing Moroccan drums (for example).
 Check out their Facebook page to stay informed about the upcoming events.